marek7400/bookmarklets/README.md

 What it does: Copies the text to the clipboard WITHOUT FORMATING (until you reload the page again).
 Useful when copying text from the Internet to e-mail or Word.

 19. blur remove
 What it does: Removes blurry text (security) on the https://lenso.ai search page (and maybe on other pages too).

+20. URL Shortener
+It will automatically copy the shortened link (TinyURL) to the clipboard.